A Next-Generation Coronavirus Test Raises Hopes And Concerns

 Papenburg questions whether antigen test could ever be as reliable as the genetic tests because, unlike those PCR tests, they can't produce large quantities of the target proteins — so might be more likely to miss an infection.

-Tang says OreSure is also conducting careful studies to ensure the company's test would be reliable — able to not only detect an infection with the novel coronavirus, but to quickly and accurately discern it from other coronaviruses, such as those that cause the common cold.
+Tang says OraSure is also conducting careful studies to ensure the company's test would be reliable — able to not only detect an infection with the novel coronavirus, but to quickly and accurately discern it from other coronaviruses, such as those that cause the common cold.

 "Our aiming point for our rapid antigen test is to make it highly sensitive and highly specific," Tang says, though he acknowledges it remains to be seen how the test will compare to the molecular tests.
 It could turn out the antigen test's results would have to be confirmed by the PCR tests, Tang says.